 LOCs are prized for their flexibility.
 You can use your line to finance your business’s growth as you would with a term loan, or just keep one in your back pocket and use it in emergencies.

-Interest rates for LOCs vary depending on the borrower, but they start as low as 7%, and you can sometimes be approved for one in as little as a single business day.
+Interest rates for LOCs vary depending on the borrower, but they start as low as 7%, and you can sometimes be approved for a business line of credit in as little as a single business day.

 Sometimes the need for financing is very specific.
 B2B businesses often run into this issue: They’ve sent out invoices to clients and have been waiting for payment — and meanwhile, their own bills and required payments are piling up.
 If you can’t get your cash flow cycle to sync up efficiently, you might find yourself short on funds when payment is due.